Therapy Categories

 Body

-How can body therapy nourish your soul?
+How can body therapy nourish you?

 Body therapy, often also called bodywork, involves hands-on manipulative techniques that improve the function of the musculoskeletal system, and may consequently affect other bodily systems.
 The various bodywork modalities are associated with different parts of the body, or different approaches to treatment.